Managing The Job Safety Analysis (JSA) Process

 One issue that happens occasionally in construction and other job sites where a JSA is vital to clearing a worksite for safe work continuance is the unavailability of an appropriately appointed job safety analyst.

-Often the analyst is a member of the health and safety team.
-However, depending on the size of your organization, you may not have a backup analyst to cover those times when your primary analyst is unavailable.
+Often, the analyst is a member of the health and safety team.
+However, depending on the size of your organization, you may not have a backup analyst to cover when your primary analyst is unavailable.

 These sorts of slow-downs for small businesses can be very damaging.
 They can cause owners to complete their own JSA inspections and often miss vital aspects of their processes.